A WILLIAM & MARY MARQUETRY CHEST ON STAND

 Geoffrey Beard and Judith Goodison “English Furniture 1500–1840”

-The dense, symmetrical composition reflects the clear influence of Dutch marquetry traditions, which had been absorbed into English cabinetmaking in the final decades of the 17th century, particularly through the work of émigré craftsmen in the flourishing London workshops.
+These depictions carried symbolic resonance.
+Birds and flowering plants evoked abundance, harmony, and the natural order, aligning with the late 17th century’s growing interest in natural history and the baroque vocabulary of ornament.
+The dense, symmetrical composition reflects the influence of Dutch marquetry traditions, absorbed into English cabinetmaking during the final decades of the 17th century, particularly through the work of Huguenot craftsmen in London’s flourishing workshops.